Watertown, Mass., near Harvard, 1948-1949

 It’s a warm afternoon in my third year.
-A mild breeze is rustling the tall weeds growing up through the skeletal remains of an old pickup truck parked for good in the vast back yard of the rambling run-down farmstead, which is the first home I remember in detail.
-I like to play on the roofless chassis, stand on the ragged seat and rock the big steering wheel back and forth as though I’m driving down the road.
+A mild breeze is rustling the tall weeds growing up through the skeletal remains of an old vehicle parked for good in the vast back yard of the rambling run-down farmstead, which is the first home I remember in detail.
+I like to play on the cab-less chassis, stand on the ragged seat and rock the big steering wheel back and forth as though I’m driving down the road.
 I’m happy to be outside in the sun, away from the house, some distance from my mother’s scrutiny.
 Danger is remote.
-She seems happy too, busy by the back door, no doubt humming a piano sonata theme as she hangs the wash on the long clothesline to dry.
-Our eyes meet, across twenty yards of grass, weeds and a low rock wall.
-I yell, “I be a good boy,” a stock sentence she reminded me of several in subsequent years.
-She laughs and waves, tickled that I know what she wants to know about me.
+She seems happy too, busy by the back door, no doubt humming a piano sonata theme as she runs the wash piece by piece through the hand crank wringer and hangs it on the long clothesline to dry.
+She waves across thirty yards of weeds and a low rock wall.
+I yell, “I be a good boy,” a stock assurance she reminded me of several times in subsequent years.
+She laughs and waves again, tickled that I know what she wants to know about me.
 She goes into the house.

-Suzy Abbott, a year older and bigger than I am, skips around the corner of the weather-beaten barn clutching her doll under one arm.
-She’s chasing a yellow-and-black butterfly as it darts and swoops, her sturdy, sandled feet prancing in the dust.
+Suzy Abbott, a year older and bigger than I am, skips around the corner of the weather-beaten barn with her blond hair swishing in the light wind, clutching her doll under one arm.
+She’s chasing a black-and-yellow butterfly as it darts and swoops, her sturdy, sandled feet prancing in the dust.
 I am fascinated by her, the first girl in my life.
-My heart accelerates as the butterfly lures her near me.
+My heart beats faster as the butterfly lures her near me.
 But she veers away as the animated patch of color in the air changes course.

 “Come on,” she whispers, adding intrigue to attraction, and leads the way around a sprawling scotch broom, between long-tentacled blackberry vines, across a plank, and through tall grass.
 Suddenly it’s there, a little dilapidated tool shed with a sloping roof.
 She puts her finger to her lips for quiet and creeps around in the weeds toward the door.
-I follow at her heels in wide-eyed excitement, crouching as she does and trying to make no noise.
-Our pants rustle the vegetation as we passes, and I wonder if the mysterious entity that her behavior suggests may be lurking in the shed can hear us.
+I follow at her heels in wide-eyed excitement, crouching as she does, trying to make no noise.
+But our pants rustle the dry seed pods and leaves that cling to the tall stalks, and I fear that we may be heard by the mysterious entity that her behavior suggests could be lurking in the shed.

 A narrow door sags from rusty hinges.
 It’s slightly ajar.
 I marvel at her bravery as she peeks in, then pulls the squeaking door open enough that we can slip through.
 She walks boldly to the middle of the dirt floor while I stay close to the door.
 It’s warm and gloomy inside, windowless, with light beams coming only from the door and a few holes in the roof and the rough lumber walls.
 A rusty rake with a broken handle hangs cock-eyed from a nail on the wall.
 A fly buzzes in a dark corner, perhaps caught in a spider web.
 A porcelain insulator still clings to an old wire with fraying cloth insulation that dangles loose, near where a light fixture may have been.
 Suzy slides into the spell I’ve fallen into, moves a step toward me, and says, “Take down your pants.”